 officer on foot, an NCO porte-aigle and a sapeur.
 For the officers, there is a choice of three right arms - each holding a sabre

 include heads.
-Instead, there is a choice of seven heads wearing different
+Instead, there is a choice of three heads wearing different

 HäT ---- French Elites in Greatcoats

 listed separately to set 8234, although that set actually contains elites in

 HäT ---- Prussian Limbers / Caissons / Wagons

 HäT 8309 Prussian Landwehr

 This set will be produced as part of HäT's Crowdfunding Project #5.
 The line drawings and computer-generated images of the masters can be seen on the HäT

 website.
 The set will contain four sprues, each including three figures each in four different marching poses as well as an NCO with spontoon, a hornist and nine knapsacks, total 56 figures